jneurock/viking-base/README.md

 You can build your project with Maven or Ant.
 The build command should be executed from the project root.
 There are a number of build targets to choose from:

 * No target - Will start a production build
-* debug - Does not concatinate or minify JavaScript files for debugging
+* debug - Does not concatinate or minify JavaScript files.
+Concatenates but does not minify CSS files.
+* debugcss - Concatenates but does not minify CSS files.
-* debugdocs - Same as above but also generates JSDoc documentation
+* debugdocs - Same as "debug" target but also generates JSDoc documentation.
-* docs - Generates JSDoc documentation only
-* handlebars - If you just need to publish updates to your Handlebars templates (for debug builds only)
+* debughbs - If you just need to publish updates to your Handlebars templates.
+* docs - Generates JSDoc documentation only.

 When the build is finished, you should have a publish directory containing your project output.